novseje/react-native-navigine/README.md

 ![alt text](/extra/add-framework.png?raw=true "Xcode")

+Note: After every "pod install" command, you need to set this checkbox again.

 ### Install for Android
 Declare a broadcast receiver and job scheduler service for scanning BLE devices in Android versions >= 26.
 ```xml